imgag/ngs-bits/doc/tools/BedGeneOverlap.md

 	Special parameters:
 	  --help         Shows this help and exits.
 	  --version      Prints version and exits.
+	  --changelog    Prints changeloge and exits.
 	  --tdx          Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### BedGeneOverlap changelog
+	BedGeneOverlap 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)